gerildpjetri/QRcodeFunctionality_Swift/README.md

 The result of the scanning is shown on the section below.

 -This requires to build a containerViewController that will behave as the ChildViewController of the the ViewController which holds both ways of searching.
+-Additional features will be added for study purpose.